Call4Cloud | MMP-C | Autopilot | Device Preparation

 Before the Winget executable will be available It first needs to fetch the required update from the Microsoft Store

-After it downloads the latest update, you will notice that a new version is installed and inside that folder, the Winget.Exe file does exist.
-I am wondering what will happen when you are deploying an app with Winget during Autopilot?
+After it downloads the latest update, you will notice that a new version is installed, and inside that folder, the Winget.Exe file does exist.
+I am wondering what will happen when you deploy an app with Winget during Autopilot.

 If you still have some older Windows versions or you want to make sure Winget.exe Is already installed on the device after enrolling the device with Autopilot you need to install them manually.
 You have got multiple options to install Winget